OfficeDev/office-js-docs-pr/docs/quickstarts/powerpoint-quickstart.md

 ### Try it out

-1. Start the local web server and sideload your add-in.
+1. Complete the following steps to start the local web server and sideload your add-in.

     > [!NOTE]
     > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run one of the following commands, accept the prompt to install the certificate that the Yeoman generator provides.